coheigea/testcases/apache/cxf/cxf-shiro/README.md

 reads the current Subject's roles from the SecurityContext, and requires that a user must have role "boss" to access the "doubleIt" operation ("alice" has this role, "bob" does not).

+3) SSOTest

+This test builds on the AuthenticationTest to show how SingleSignOn (SSO) can be achieved using WS-SecureConversation.
+In this scenario an STS is co-located with the endpoint.
+The client sends the UsernameToken to the STS for authentication using Apache Shiro.
+The STS returns a token and a secret key to the client.
+The client then makes the service request including the token and using the secret key to sign a portion of the request, thus proving proof-of-possession.
+The client can then make repeated invocations without having to re-authenticate the UsernameToken credentials.